allwynfernandes/avahq/architecture.md

 Delete a task: `/do remove i323`

 Remove a task completely:
-Destroy a task: `/do destroy i323`
+Destroy a task: `/do DESTROY i323`

 #### You Goneby
 Random '.ai' messages from a year ago sent to you every morning.
 Like a version of yourself messaging you from the past.

+#### Contact list
+A personal crm/contact list.
+Everything you care about anybody you care is listed and found here.
+Gifting preferences, desired places, and so on.
+Birthday reminders are also enabled thanks to this module.

+#### Make Journal letter
+Returns a pdf letter with all journal entries.